PostHog/posthog.com/contents/founders/what-recruiters-see.md

 Let’s get into it.

-## So happens to my application after I hit send?
+## So what happens to my application after I hit send?

 If you're applying for a job at a startup, chances are they are using an applicant tracking system (ATS) like Ashby, Greenhouse, Lever, or Workable.
 We use Ashby, but the process a recruiter follows generally doesn't vary massively between these systems.
 This is what a typical application looks like: